BotStudios/modmail.js/README.md

 #### **2. Customize**

 After setting up the bot, you're ready to customize it !
-So let's start with the `@mentions/messages`, ( you can replace with anything you want ) it will send that message before every mail, to notify someone. ( You can choose it disable it by leaving it blank ).
+So let's start with the `@mentions/messages`, ( you can replace with anything you want ) it will send that message before every mail, to notify someone. ( You can choose to disable it by leaving it blank ).
+Now, let's talk about [inlineReply](https://support.discord.com/hc/en-us/articles/360057382374-Replies-FAQ).
+Basically its just an option for you to choose, leave it as `true` if you want to enable or `false` to disable.

+#### **3. How To Use**

+Once you setup correctly, you're ready to learn how to use it.
+But first, let's see if the bot is working by sending a direct message to the bot.
+If the message that you sent appear on your inbox, is means that you've setup correctly and everythng will work.
+If not, please read [Troubleshoot](#troubleshoot).